-The post is funded until 31 October 2022.
-The salary will be on the Academic scale, Grade 5 scale in the range £34,854 - £40,011 per annum (inclusive of London Weighting) for the Research Assistant position or Grade 6 scale in the range £40,011 - £45,437 per annum (inclusive of London Weighting) for the Research Fellow position.
+The post is funded for 24 months and is available immediately.
+The salary will be on the Academic scale, for appointment at Research Assistant Grade 5 scale in the range £34,854 - £40,011 per annum (inclusive of London Weighting), and for Research Fellow Grade 6 scale in the range £40,011 - £45,437 per annum (inclusive of London Weighting).
 The post will be subject to the LSHTM terms and conditions of service.
 Annual leave entitlement is 30 working days per year, pro rata for part time staff.
 In addition to this there are discretionary "Director's Days".
 Membership of the Pension Scheme is available.